pinyin/fragment/README.md

 A:

 Sadly, there's probably no prefect way to cache a widget's subtrees.
-Each of them have its own pros and cons.
+Each of them has its own pros and cons.

 The mixin API `fragment` allows you to return anything from your builder: a `List`, a `PreferredSizeWidget`, a builder function... which makes it the only way to go in some situations like caching